-Supervisors: Kevin Walker (RCA), Richard Banks (Microsoft)
+Supervisors: Prof. Teal Triggs (RCA), Richard Banks (Microsoft Research)

 Through which mechanisms does thinking/writing/designing in diagrammatic terms inform research and practice focused on algorithmic prediction?

-My original contribution to knowledge is an approach to practice-based research which draws from media archaeology and focuses on diagrams, to investigate algorithmic prediction through design practice.
+My original contribution to knowledge is an approach to practice-based research which draws from media archaeology and focuses on diagrams to investigate algorithmic prediction through design practice.
 I demonstrate to researchers and practitioners with interests in algorithmic systems, prediction, and/or speculation, that diagrams can be used as a language to engage critically with these themes.